flattenthecurve/guide/README.md

 If you want to help, here is how:

-# There's something wrong, I want to suggest a fix or improvement
+# I want to suggest a fix, improvement or additional content
 Please go here and fiil out an issue: https://github.com/flattenthecurve/guide/issues/new/choose